ARMmbed/mbed-os-5-docs/docs/contributing/guidelines/workflow.md

 - *Manually patch* - a pull request needs manual cherry-picking for the release candidate to resolve conflicts.
 - *rollup PR* - rollup pull request, more details in the section below.
 - *risk: x* - How big a risk is the pull request.
 Options are: green, amber or red.
+- *open for community contributions* - Arm does not intend to fix this issue in the near future.

 The following labels summarize the scope of the pull request: